Humanoid-Teleoperation/humanoid-teleoperation.github.io/_pages/6-design-evaluation.md

       - name: '3) Workload'
       - name: '4) Engagement, Immersion, Involvement, and Presence'
   - name: 'B. Interface Design and Human-centered Autonomy'
-  - name: 'C. Humanoid Robot Teleoperation Design, Evaluation Challenges & Future Directions'
+  - name: 'C. Humanoid Robot Teleoperation Design, Evaluation Challenges and Future Directions'
 ---

 In order to deploy the teleoperation system for \textit{real users}, such systems should meet the users' needs and be evaluated prior to deployment.
 These needs and considerations should be anticipated in the design and development phase.